jameshoweee/jameshoweee.github.io/index.md

 ## Professional

-I'm a cryptographer, with a focus on practical implementations and cryptanalysis.
+I'm a cryptographer, with a focus on practical implementations, cryptanalysis, and protocols.
 You can find a link to my publications on [Google Scholar](https://scholar.google.co.uk/citations?user=LItUNn4AAAAJ&hl=en).

-For 2.5 years I was employed as a Cryptography Engineer at [PQShield Ltd](https://pqshield.com/), a small spin-out company from the University of Oxford.
-Previously, I was a post-doc at the University of Bristol in the [SCA / Crypto group](http://www.bristol-sca.com).
+I am currently a Senior Research Scientist in the Quantum Security Group at [SandboxAQ](https://www.sandboxaq.com/).
+For 2.5 years, I was employed as a Cryptography Engineer at [PQShield Ltd](https://dblp.org/pid/138/8975.html), a small spin-out company from the University of Oxford.
+Previously, I was a post-doc at the University of Bristol in the [SCA / Crypto group](https://github.com/sca-research).
 Other previous research positions and education history can be found in my [CV](files/CV.pdf).

 ## Research Interests